 In English, our text is ‘The Last Wolf’ by Mini Grey, which takes the form of a traditional tale, re-told from a more environmentally friendly perspective.
-Our class novel is ‘Fantastic Mr Fox’ by Roald Dahl.
-We will be learning the skills we need to be able to write a letter, in role, persuading the characters to save the trees.
+We will be learning the skills we need to be able to write a letter, persuading the characters to save the trees.
 These skills include:

-In RE we will be thinking about how we can show the Christian value of Trust.
+In RE we will be thinking about how we can show the Christian value of Service, which links to the King’s coronation.
 We will also be exploring stories from the Qur’an, and asking the question, what do Muslims think about God?